The Hiker’s Gift Guide — 90 Best Gifts in 2023

 Stickers

 Stickers are so fun!
-We especially love local PNW artists like Wild Child Brand, Embark Design Co., our friend Amelia Kaiser’s work, and Hydrascapes when they’re wrapped around water bottles.
+We especially love local PNW artists like Wild Child Brand, Embark Design Co., and Hydrascapes when they’re wrapped around water bottles.

 Embark Design Co ferry sticker